coincashew/docs/docs/ethpillar/README.md

 | Lido CSM Validator Only  | Run a CSM validator client separately, connect to existing Failover/Solo staking/RocketPool node      | validator |

 ### Why run a node with EthPillar
-:smile: **Friendly Node Installer**: Helps you deploy a systemd installation with minority clients Nimbus-Nethermind or Teku-Besu stack in just minutes.
+:smile: **Friendly Node Installer**: Helps you deploy a systemd installation with minority clients, including Nimbus-Nethermind, Lodestar-Besu, Teku-Besu, and Lighthouse-Reth.
+Deploy your node in minutes.
 MEVboost included.

-:floppy_disk: **Ease of use**: No more remembering CLI commands required.
-Access common node operations via a simple text user interface (TUI).
+:floppy_disk: **Ease of use**: No need to memorize CLI commands.
+Access common Node operations through a simple text user interface (TUI).

 :owl: **Fast Updates**: Quickly find and download the latest consensus/execution release.
-Less downtime!
+Minimize downtime!

-:tada:**Compatibility**: Behind the scenes, node commands and file structure are identical to V2 staking setups.
+:tada:**Compatibility**: Node commands and file structure are identical to V2 staking setups.

 :::warning
 - **Already a running a Validator?** EthPillar is compatible with a Coincashew V2 Staking Setup

-- **Already running a different node setup?** Wipe and re-install with EthPillar.
-It's super fast.
+- **Already running a different node setup?** Wipe and reinstall with EthPillar.
+It's very fast.
 :::

 ### :fire: Features

-:chains: **Hoodi and Ephemery Testnet Support**: Quickest and easiest way run a node now, risk free.
+:chains: **Hoodi and Ephemery Testnet Support**: Quickest, easiest way to run a node risk-free.
 Learn and practice here before moving to mainnet.

-:droplet: **Lido CSM Integration**: Deploys in minutes and start staking via [Lido's CSM with as little as 2.4 ETH](https://csm.testnet.fi/?ref=ethpillar).
+:droplet: **Lido CSM Integration**: Deploy in minutes and start staking via [Lido's CSM with as little as 2.4 ETH](https://csm.testnet.fi/?ref=ethpillar).

 ⚒️ **Plugins and Tools**: Node-checker, eth-validator-cli, Dora the lightweight block explorer, contributoor, Ethdo, client-stats, csm-sentinel and eth-duties Integration helps stakers with every day common tasks.

 :bacon: **Grafana and Ethereum-Metrics-Exporter Integration:** Monitoring and dashboards has never been easier.

-🔎 **Built-in Troubleshooting:** Find common issues preventing your node from it's peak performance.
-Discover EthPillar's built-in Node Checker which checks for common system issues.
+🔎 **Built-in Troubleshooting:** Identify common issues hindering your node's peak performance.
+Explore EthPillar's Node Checker, which detects common system problems.

 :tada: **Multiple deployment configurations:** Deploy a Solo Staking Node, Full Node Only, Lido CSM Staking Node, Validator Client Only or Failover Staking Node.